 Our work includes establishing partnerships with allies and coalitions; engaging grassroots networks; and hosting community forums, workshops and trainings.
-Our efforts are supported by the work of the YWCA Equity Team and the Center for Race and Gender Equity Community Advisory Committee.
+Our efforts are supported by the work of YWCA Equity Team and the Center for Race and Gender Equity Community Advisory Committee.

-The Center directs the planning and implementation of the YWCA Greater Pittsburgh’s signature racial justice, inclusion, and equity events as well as educational programs that focus on disparities/barriers in criminal justice, gender equity, and other challenges.
+The Center directs the planning and implementation of YWCA Greater Pittsburgh’s signature racial justice, inclusion, and equity events as well as educational programs that focus on disparities/barriers in criminal justice, gender equity, and other challenges.
 Programs and events include: